 Delhites and India will be delighted to know that we too have an “Art District”.
 Since British Raj, It has always been the place for bureaucrats.
-Now, admire the street art of Lodhi Colony that leaves you with positive vibrations in such fast-paced citilife.
-With exclusive efforts by St+Art India Foundation, they have appointed 50 street artists across the world to create magnificent murals on street walls of Lodhi Colony, Delhi.
+Now, admire the street art of the Lodhi Colony that leaves you with positive vibrations in such a fast-paced city life.
+With exclusive efforts by St+Art India Foundation, they have appointed 50 street artists across the world to create magnificent murals on the street walls of Lodhi Colony, Delhi.
 Every mural on the wall has a depth meaning to understand.
 Such initiative not only uplift the art but also a great step towards the betterment of society.

 Amitabh Kumar has presented something amazing on the platter of the walls in Lodhi Colony.
-This is the painting that describes one of the incidents of The Great Mahabharata where the famous Dice Game was held and the Pandavas lost the game which resulted them to exile the Raj Palace and were offered to live in Khandavprastha that again turned into the Indraprastha by Lord Krishna.
+This is the painting that describes one of the incidents of The Great Mahabharata where the famous Dice Game was held and the Pandavas lost the game which resulted in them exiling the Raj Palace and were offered to live in Khandavprastha that again turned into the Indraprastha by Lord Krishna.
 This is an amazing intervention to keep the city clean nowadays.